 In these circumstances, the person must apply to the relevant agency as soon as practicable after receiving notice of the declaration.

-Where a person is re-engaged under section 32 of the Act, continuity of service is taken to have not been broken by the period between their resignation and their engagement as an APS employee for the purposes of calculating leave entitlements or redundancy pay as set out under the relevant enterprise agreement or other industrial instrument.
+Where a person is re-engaged under section 32 of the Act, continuity of service is taken to have not been broken by the period between their resignation and their re-engagement for the purposes of calculating leave entitlements or redundancy pay.

-However, the period between resignation and engagement does not count as service for the purposes of the National Employment Standards, or any employment arrangement that applies to the employee.
+The period between resignation and re-engagement does not count as service for the purposes of the National Employment Standards, or any employment arrangement that applies to the employee.
 This period does not accrue any entitlements.

 For entitlements to long service leave and paid maternity leave, see the Long Service Leave (Commonwealth Employees) Act 1976 and the Maternity Leave (Commonwealth Employees) Act 1973.

-- the person applies to the agency head to be again engaged before the employment would have ended (had the person not resigned).
+- the person applies to the Agency Head to be engaged again before the employment would have ended.